 • All data is stored within a GDPR-compliant database on a secure SSL-encrypted server.

-What is a Portugal retirement visa?
+What is the Portuguese retirement visa?

 Can I retire in Portugal with the Golden Visa?

-Provided you are a non-EU citizen willing to make a qualifying investment of at least €250,000, you are eligible to retire in Portugal under the Golden Visa.
+If you are a non-EU citizen willing to make a qualifying investment into an official Golden or residency by investment visa program, you can retire in Portugal.

 Can I retire in Portugal with the D7 Visa?

-What are the Portugal retirement visa income requirements?
+What are the retirement visa income requirements?

 Applicants need to prove a passive income outside of Portugal that is €820.00 or more per month.
 Passive income can be through a pension, rental income, or other means.
-An additional 50 percent of the income is required for a spouse and 30 percent for a child if you include relatives in the application.

-Is health insurance a Portugal Retirement Visa requirement?
+Is health insurance a retirement visa requirement?

 How much money do you need for a retirement visa in Portugal?